AFRICAN MUSIC AND DANCE FOUNDATION

 The members of AFRIMUDA are enriched with the discipline of learning the virtues of dedication, consistency, and unity through the intricate wisdom endowed through Ghanaian cultural and contemporary performing arts.
-Youth drummers learn to master the craft of more the 10 sets of African percussion including djembe, traditional drums, dundun, fontofrom, and more.
+Youth drummers learn to master the craft of more than 10 sets of African percussion including djembe, traditional drums, dundun, fontofrom, and more.
 Young dancers alike are trained in the historical and contemporary dance movements that define Ghana's unique cultural style that is danced by both the elite Ghana Royals and the everyday lay man.
 These dances tell stories of the multiheritage of all regions of Ghana and many parts of Africa from Senegal to the Zulu of South Africa.
 AFRIMUDA strives to broaden the horizons for all of the young performers who dedicate themselves to carrying on the essence of Ghana's legacy.

 In order to achieve this, the Foundation has set-up five entrepreneurial training areas for its target groups; these include batik tie and dye production, sewing and fashion designing, video and graphic designing including sound and music production technology, and website design training.

-This year we are partnering with A Life Of Peace Wellness Education Institute, Inc. a US based Holistic health Education non-profit to begin training classes in health and wellness such as naturopathy, massage therapy, and doula (birth assistant) certifications.
+This year we are partnering with A Life Of Peace Wellness Education Institute, Inc. a US based holistic health education non-profit to begin training classes in health and wellness such as naturopathy, massage therapy, and doula (birth assistant) certifications.

 The only way to describe the founder and executive director of The African Music and Dance Foundation (AFRIMUDA) is dedicated.
 John Kuubeterzie, affectionately known as Mr. Zie has reserved the most vital years of his life to performing, enriching, and preserving the unshakable culture of Ghana through his career in the performing arts.
 Over thirty years of commitment, Mr. Zie has mastered the full array of traditional and contemporary drumming, dancing, composing and choreography with the best there is to offer in Ghana’s performing arts industry.
 Suited with degrees of Bachelor of Arts (BA Arts) from the University of Cape Coast and a Master of Philosophy, (MPHIL) in Music from the University of Ghana, he has chosen the ultimate of goals, to ensure that the undeniably rich culture and heritage of Ghana is instilled in the next generation and that for all those who have a desire to share in Ghana’s culture be given the opportunity to learn and grow with the richness that Africa has to offer the body, mind and spirit.